vLeov/php-chess/docs/read-rav.md

 )
 ```

-The fen() method will throw a Chess\Exception\PlayException if the RAV movetext is not valid, so this is how to obtain a validated movetext.
+In both cases the validate() method will throw a Chess\Exception\PlayException if the RAV movetext is not valid.
+This is how to obtain the validated movetext.

 ```php
 $movetext = $ravPlay->getRavMovetext()->getMovetext();